-Lindsey Johnson
+Johnson 1

-Professor Dungan

-English 1301-003

-March 23, 2007
+Lindsey Johnson Professor Dungan English 1301-003 March 23, 2007

-An Analysis of "Salvation"
+Purpose and Pattern Analysis of "Salvation"

 "Salvation" was written by Langston Hughes.
 The essay recounts the story of Hughes's loss of faith.
 Hughes, who is "going on thirteen" at the time, attends a church revival with his Auntie Reed (1).
 He literally expects to see Jesus at the revival because the adults in his life have told him that he will see Jesus.
-Eventually Hughes and Westley are the only two boys left on the "mourners' bench" (7).
+Eventually, Hughes and Westley are the only two boys left on the "mourners' bench" (7).
 Westley, tired and frustrated, lies and is saved, leaving Hughes alone on the bench.
 Hughes suffers a range of emotions, but he ultimately lies and says he sees Jesus.
-The "waves of rejoicing" deeply affect him and he cries alone in bed that night for the last time in his life (13).
-Hughes wrote "Salvation" using the expressive purpose and the narration pattern.
+The cheers of "rejoicing" deeply affect him, and he cries alone in bed that night for the last time in his life (13).
+Hughes wrote "Salvation" using the expressive purpose and the narration pattern. → 135 words